-Appendix A. Factorial ANOVA scores for two measured dependent variables (germination rate and mean germination time), using two independent variables as factors (temperature and time of exposure) for a set of six native Cerrado grass species and four invasive species (*).df = degrees of freedom; S = sum of squares; M = mean of squares.
+Appendix A. Factorial ANOVA scores for germination rate (using temperature and exposure time as independent variables) as Kruskal-Wallis scores for mean germination time, for both temperature and exposure time .
+Tests performed for a set of six native Cerrado grass species and four invasive species (*).df = degrees of freedom; S = sum of squares; M = mean of squares.